figtools/figgy.docs/docs/manual/footprint.md

 - A random GUUID associated with your user.
 No personal data is collected.

 The data is cached in a file at this location: `~/.figgy/cache/other/usage-metrics-cache.json`.
 Feel free to take a look.
-The data is reported to `https://api.figgy.dev/v1/log-metrics` once per day.
+The data is reported to `https://api.figgy.dev/v1/log-metrics` occasionally.
 You can find the code for usage tracking here: [Anonymouse Usage Tracking](https://github.com/figtools/figgy/blob/master/cli/figgy/svcs/observability/anonymous_usage_tracker.py)